 - Hiro 41 - my latest favorite, flexible but still stiff nib

-- Speedball Straight Pen holder - black, plastic - holder used in class and kits
+- Speedball Straight Pen holder - black, plastic - holder used in workshops and kits

 - Speedball Oblique Pen holder - if you ever venture into traditional styles of calligraphy like Copperplate or Spencerian, I would recommend starting with this oblique pen to see how you like it.

-- FW Acrylic Ink (Black Ink) - practice ink used in class and kits
+- Sumi Ink (Black Ink) - practice ink used in workshops and kits - (can be found at Hobby Lobby)

 - Dr. Martin's Bleedproof White - needs mixing with water before use